What Are Missouri’s Right-of-Way Laws?

 - Pedestrians must yield to vehicles on the road whenever they cross at any place besides a marked or an unmarked crosswalk at an intersection.
 Regardless, the driver has to yield to anyone crossing unlawfully if there is a risk of striking the pedestrian.

 - Blind people always have the right-of-way.
 Whenever a pedestrian has a guide dog or uses a white cane with a red tip to cross a road or highway, all vehicles must come to a complete stop.

-Emergency vehicles with flashing lights and sirens have the right-of-way.
+Emergency vehicles with flashing lights and sirens always have the right-of-way, regardless of traffic signals.
 If you are in an intersection and see an oncoming emergency vehicle, drive through it carefully, then pull over to the side until the emergency vehicles passes.

 A funeral procession in Missouri has the right-of-way regardless of traffic signals or signage.
 However, they must yield the right-of-way to emergency vehicles.